 Use your cell phone.
 You can use your iPhone to unlock an older model door by encouraging its magnetic strip sensor to read your phone like a keycard.
 Or, even better, download an app such as Open Sesame or Lock-pick that will allow you to set up your device as a virtual lock picker.

 For more information about unlocking a hotel room with a phone, check this article: How to Unlock Hotel Room with a Phone?
-Step by Step Guidelines
+Step-by-Step Guidelines

 Use coins.
 Insert two quarters into the slot where the door latch is located and then push in a while, twisting slightly; this method works on many newer doors with automatic locks.

-For those who don’t have cell phones but have a change in their pockets (or purses/backpacks), coins can also be used effectively in unlocking hotel doors without key cards.
+For those who don’t have cell phones but have change in their pockets (or purses/backpacks), coins can also be used effectively in unlocking hotel doors without key cards.

 Again, use an object such as a brick or book under the door, but it is near its hinges instead of right in front of its lock mechanism (like you would with your cell phone).